Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Settings/Global-settings.md

 ## Option to disable auto-insertion of \item

-By default, when you press kbd:[Enter] when in an itemize or enumerate environment, TeXiFy will insert a new `\item` for you.
+By default, when you press <shortcut>Enter</shortcut> when in an itemize or enumerate environment, TeXiFy will insert a new `\item` for you.

 For example, when in a situation like